 The amount of SDLT liability will depend on several factors, including (but not limited to) whether a buyer is:

 In September 2022, the Government announced a temporary increase to the thresholds above which SDLT must be paid.
-The temporary increase is due to end on 31 March 2025, meaning that any transaction which completes thereafter will be subject to the increased rates of Stamp Duty.
+The temporary increase ended on 31 March 2025, meaning that any transaction which completes thereafter will be subject to the increased rates of Stamp Duty (outlined below)

 Being aware of these changes and understanding the future landscape of Stamp Duty may assist you in realising your plans sooner rather than later to take advantage of substantial savings.

-For the latest information about Stamp Duty Land Tax rates, please click here to access the UK Government website.
+For the latest information on Stamp Duty Land Tax rates, please click here to access the UK Government website.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.
 Privacy Policy